mmsharepoint/tab-office-offer-creation-csharp/README.md

   - with redirect uri https://localhost/blank-auth-end.html
   - SignInAudience multi-tenant
   - with client secret
-  - with **delegated** permissions Files.ReadWrite and Sites.ReadWrite.All
+  - with **delegated** Graph permissions Sites.ReadWrite.All and SharePoint permission AllSites.Write
   - With exposed Api "access_as_user" and App ID Uri api://localhost/<App ID>
   - With the client IDs for Teams App and Teams Web App 1fec8e78-bce4-4aaf-ab1b-5451cc387264 and 5e3ce6c0-2b1f-4285-8d4b-75ee78787346
 - Find/Add the app registration ClientId, ClientSecret to your appsettings.json (or a appsettings.Development.json)
 - Find/Fill OAuthAuthority with https://login.microsoftonline.com/_YOUR_TENANTID_
 - Grant admin consent to the given permissions in the app registration
 - Now you are good to go to continue in GettingStarted.txt with hitting F5 (You can also select an installed browser in the VS menu)
+- Potentially decide if to use Microsoft Graph or SharePoint CSOM by setting "UseGraph" to "false" or "true" in appsettings.json

 ## Features